2024 Russian presidential election: International

 On the first day of regular voting on 15 March, European Council president Charles Michel sarcastically congratulated Putin for winning a "landslide victory" in the elections starting that day, adding that there was "No opposition.
 No freedom.
 No choice."
-On 18 March, the European Union condemned "the illegal holding of so-called elections' in the territories of Ukraine" and said it would never recognise them.
+On 18 March, the European Union condemned "the illegal holding of so-called elections' in the territories of Ukraine" and said it would never recognize them.
 The EU's foreign policy chief Josep Borrell added that the election was held in the context of a shrinking political space.

 Following the release of the results, Germany described the vote as a "pseudo-election" under an authoritarian ruler reliant on censorship, repression and violence.
 The UK's Foreign Secretary, David Cameron condemned "the illegal holding of elections on Ukrainian territory", adding that the vote was "not what free and fair elections look like".
 A spokesperson for the United States National Security Council described the election as "obviously not free nor fair given how Mr. Putin has imprisoned political opponents and prevented others from running against him", but said that the US would recognize Putin as president.
 In his evening address on 17 March, Ukrainian President Volodymyr Zelenskyy described the election as an "imitation" with "no legitimacy", adding that Putin was "addicted to power and does everything he can to rule forever" and that "There is no evil he will not commit to prolong his personal power."
 Italian foreign minister Antonio Tajani described the election as "neither free nor fair", while Czech foreign minister Jan Lipavský called the election a "farce and parody".
 Lithuanian foreign minister Gabrielius Landsbergis called the voting a "procedure that is supposed to resemble elections", adding that "Some might call it reappointment, lacking any legitimacy."
 The French foreign ministry said the "conditions for a free, pluralist and democratic election were not met", but praised "the courage of the many Russian citizens who have peacefully demonstrated their opposition to this attack on their fundamental political rights."
 South Korea refrained from commenting on the election and said that "it would make considerations of 'appropriateness' in regard to a possible congratulatory cable to Putin."

 Leaders of countries with neutral or friendly relations with Russia sent congratulations to Putin on his victory, (Note: Algeria, Armenia, Azerbaijan, Bahrain, Bangladesh, Belarus, Bolivia, Brazil, Burkina Faso, Burundi, Cambodia, the Central African Republic, Chad, China, the Democratic Republic of the Congo, the Republic of the Congo, Cuba, Egypt, Guinea-Bissau, Eritrea, Honduras, Hungary, India, Iran, Kazakhstan, North Korea, Kuwait, Kyrgyzstan, Laos, Libya, Mali, Morocco, Myanmar, Nicaragua, Niger, Oman, Pakistan, Palestine, Qatar, the Sahrawi Arab Democratic Republic, Saudi Arabia, Serbia, South Africa, Syria, Tajikistan, Tanzania, Turkey, Turkmenistan, the United Arab Emirates, Uzbekistan, Venezuela, Vietnam, Yemen, and Zimbabwe) along with President of Republika Srpska Milorad Dodik, members of the Moldovan opposition, and Hamas political chairman Ismail Haniyeh.
 Presidents Aslan Bzhania and Alan Gagloev, of the pro-Russian breakaway states of Abkhazia and South Ossetia respectively, also congratulated Putin.